 - The OS Help loan can take up to 4 weeks to process so payments deadlines must be met regardless of the status of your loan.

 - Students are reminded to apply for Deakin Travel Insurance as soon as they have been accepted into the program to cover any unexpected withdrawals or costs that are incurred as refunds may not be available.

 If you cancel your position on this Study Tour, cancellation fees will apply.
 A cancellation will only be effective when we receive written confirmation of the cancellation.
 Where written notification of the cancellation is received, the cancellation charges are as follows:

-More than 89 days prior to departure: Deposit is non-refundable
+- More than 89 days prior to departure: Deposit is non-refundable

-Between 90 and 56 days prior to departure: Deposit and interim payment is non-refundable
+- Between 90 and 56 days prior to departure: Deposit and interim payment is non-refundable

-Between 55 and 0 days prior to departure: Deposit, interim payment, and final payment is non-refundable
+- Between 55 and 0 days prior to departure: Deposit, interim payment, and final payment is non-refundable

 - After departure: Deposit, interim and final payment is non-refundable